zaitsev85/message-from-space/source/game.rst

    Then, click on the top-left Player Key button to confirm joining the game.

-   Alternatively your bot can do it without the Galaxy Pad using our HTTP proxy directly via ``JOIN`` response (see below).
+   Alternatively your bot can do it without the Galaxy Pad using our HTTP proxy directly via ``JOIN`` request (see below).

 4. Your bot **must** choose your initial ship parameters and start playing after successfuly joining.
-   Your bot can do it via the UI:
+   Your bot can do it via your internal Galaxy Pad UI:

    .. image:: game-start.png

    Then, click on the Galaxy button to start the game.

-   Alternatively your bot can do it without the Galaxy Pad using our HTTP proxy directly via ``START`` response (see below).
+   Alternatively your bot can do it without the Galaxy Pad using our HTTP proxy directly via ``START`` request (see below).

 5. Your bot **must** issue commands for your ships until the game is finished.
-   Your bot can do it via the UI as you did in the tutorials:
+   Your bot can do it via your internal Galaxy Pad UI as you did in the tutorials:

    .. image:: game-commands.png

-   Clicking on the Galaxy button sends all your selected commands to the Alien Proxy.
+   Clicking on the Galaxy button sends all your selected commands to the alien proxy.

-   Alternatively your bot can do it without the Galaxy Pad using our HTTP proxy directly via ``COMMANDS`` response (see below).
+   Alternatively your bot can do it without the Galaxy Pad using our HTTP proxy directly via ``COMMANDS`` request (see below).

 Timeouts